 If we zoom in to fast fashion’s most used fabrics, the picture will be grimmer.
 It takes 20,000 liters of water to produce one kilogram of cotton.
 So for just one t-shirt, 2,700 liters of water are spent.
 This is enough for one person to drink for 900 days.
 If cotton isn’t involved, nylon and polyester take the front seat.

 These man-made fabrics are a huge source of microplastics.
 With each wash and dry cycle, a tsunami of tiny plastic fibers moves through our sewage systems and ends up in waterways.
-It is estimated that half a million tons of microplastics reach the ocean each year.
+It is estimated that half a million tons of microplastics reach the ocean each year and is one of the top things to get rid of now for sustainable living.

 Modern-Day Slavery